hatredholder/Crypto-Tracker/README.md

 A Crypto Currency Tracker project made to check prices on top 100 crypto currences.
 Data is coming from Coingecko API.

+Currency prices update automatically (achieved by using Django Channels).

 Frontend: Basic HTML.

 Backend: Django 4.0, Celery, Redis (as Celery message broker).